General Multi-User Distributed Computing: A Learning-Theoretic RKHS Framework for Generic Nonlinear Target Functions with Topology-Aware Risk Analysis

-where $m_k^{\mathrm{avg}}=TN\delta$ is the typical received-feature budget, and $r_{\mathrm{avg}}=\tfrac{1}{K}\sum_{k=1}^K r_k$ denotes the \emph{average essential-coordinate size} across users.
-Intuitively, $r_k$ measures the smallest number of subfunction coordinates on which user~$k$’s target function $F_k$ essentially depends—thus $r_{\mathrm{avg}}$ quantifies the overall “information footprint’’ or intrinsic dimensionality of the user tasks.
-Once $\gamma N\delta \gtrsim \log r_{\mathrm{avg}}$, the coverage probability becomes overwhelming, making the coverage penalty negligible and ensuring that the achievable risk matches the spectral lower bound up to constant and logarithmic factors. \paragraph{Design law and significance} Combining both regimes yields the unified scaling
+where $r_{\mathrm{avg}}=\tfrac{1}{K}\sum_{k=1}^K r_k$ denotes the average essential-coordinate size across users.
+Once $\gamma N\delta \gtrsim \log r_{\mathrm{avg}}$, the coverage probability becomes overwhelming, the coverage penalty becomes negligible, and the achievable risk matches the spectral lower bound up to constants and logarithmic factors. \paragraph{Design law and significance} Combining both regimes yields the unified scaling

 showing that our achievable construction attains the fundamental computation–communication–accuracy tradeoff up to constants and logarithms.
-Practically: increase $T$, $N$, or $\delta$ to multiply the received features ($TN\delta$); increase $\gamma$ to mitigate masking loss; ensure $\gamma N\delta \gtrsim \log r_{\mathrm{avg}}$ to eliminate coverage floors; and tune $(M,\lambda)$ to control variance/bias via $d_\lambda$. \paragraph{Comparison with previous real-valued multi-user distributed computing} To compare our results with prior art—most notably \emph{Tessellated Distributed Computing (TDC)}~\cite{khalesi2024tessellated}—we adopt a novel kernel-theoretic and ridge-regression lens that yields an achievable scheme well beyond the linearly separable setting of TDC.
-Our formulation accommodates {general nonlinear, smooth, and power-limited} targets that encompass the vast majority of distributed learning and sensing tasks, while preserving \emph{linear decoding} at the users.
-Crucially, in contrast to TDC’s disjoint-support or \emph{cyclic-assignment} structural assumptions, our GMUDC model permits \emph{arbitrary} assignment and link topologies so long as they obey the computation/communication budgets $(\Gamma,\Delta)$—covering heterogeneous, overlapping, and unbalanced networks—and provides both achievability and converse guarantees under these general conditions.
+Practically: increase $T$, $N$, or $\delta$ to multiply the received features ($TN\delta$); increase $\gamma$ to mitigate masking loss; ensure $\gamma N\delta \gtrsim \log r_{\mathrm{avg}}$ to eliminate coverage floors; and tune $(M,\lambda)$ to control variance/bias via $d_\lambda$.

+\paragraph{Comparison with previous real-valued multi-user distributed computing} To compare the present framework with prior work---most notably \emph{Tessellated Distributed Computing (TDC)}~\cite{khalesi2024tessellated}---we adopt a kernel-theoretic and ridge-regression perspective that extends naturally beyond the linearly separable setting of TDC.
+Our formulation accommodates generic nonlinear, smooth, and power-limited targets in kernel RKHSs, while preserving linear user-side decoding.
+At the same time, unlike TDC's disjoint-support or cyclic-assignment structural assumptions, the GMUDC model allows arbitrary assignment and link topologies provided they obey the computation and communication budgets $(\Gamma,\Delta)$, thereby covering heterogeneous, overlapping, and unbalanced networks.